fbc101/daily-pennsylvanian-headline-scraper/README.md

 9. Document your scraping process thoroughly for replicability, transparency and accountability.

 10. Continuously re-evaluate your scraping program against applicable laws and ethical principles.

+# Changes

+The scraper now requests to 'https://www.thedp.com/section/sports'.
+We get the sports top title in the following way:
+We use the 'find()' function to find the first instance of a 'div' element of class 'col-md-8'.
+Then, we find the firt 'a' element within that div and we extract its text if its not None.